-Yoga styles range from classes where you hold the pose without moving (static stretch) to moving through a range of motion (dynamic stretch).
-Your yoga classes will have elements of both long held static stretches and range of motion stretches.
-Both types of stretching can be beneficial when done mindfully.
+Yoga styles range from classes where you hold the pose without moving (static ) to moving through a range of motion (dynamic).
+Your yoga classes will have elements of both long held static stretches/strengthening and range of motion stretch/strengthening.
+Both types of movements can be beneficial when done mindfully.
 We encourage you to explore a variety of classes and teachers to get a feel for what speaks to you.
-If you are new to yoga - start with a level 2 class.
+If you are new to yoga - start with a level 1 or 1/2 class.

 Mostly floor poses.
 Very slow movement.
 Less strength building. (relaxation)

 Slow transitions between floor and standing.
 Slow movement.
 Modified poses.(flexibility and relaxation)

 Level 2 - All Levels

 Teacher can adjust up or down for different levels.
 More transitions between floor and standing.
 Full poses. (cardio-strength-flexibility)